 existence of a hunted man."

 It was Al Capone.
-We know Al Capone as a gangster and a murderer, but Al Capone, who considered drugs and prostitution, "lighter pleasures," thought he was a Your standard of justice is most likely higher than Al Capone's, but God's higher still.
+We know him as a gangster and a murderer.
+But Al Capone, who considered drugs and prostitution, "lighter pleasures," thought himself Your standard of justice is most likely higher than Al Capone's, but God's higher still.
 In fact, the Bible says that God's standard of justice is absolute perfection and defines sin as anything that falls short of it, including seemingly innocuous things like jealousy (Exodus